 - Swap

 - Settings

-Only "Incoming Frames" tab and "Receiver Setup" tab appear.
+Only Incoming Frames tab, Receiver Setup tab, and In-band Setup tab appear.

+- OAM

 Incoming Frames tab is different from that in other applications.

 In Src MAC and Src IP, set the source MAC address and the source IP address of ARP request and Ping request.